Rural Digital Opportunity Fund (RDOF)

 Suppose a support recipient is in Tier 4 status during the buildout period or has not deployed to 100% of CAM locations by the end of year six, and USAC has initiated support recovery.
 In this case, the support recipient will then have six months to pay back the support that USAC seeks to recover.
 If the support recipient does not repay USAC by that deadline, the FCC will issue a letter to that effect, and USAC will draw on the letter of credit to recover all the support covered by the letter of credit.

 Suppose a support recipient has closed their letter of credit, and USAC determines later that the support recipient does not have enough evidence to demonstrate they offered service to all the required locations.
 In this case, the support recipient will be subject to additional non-compliance measures and sanctions if they do not repay the commission after six months.
-These non-compliance measures and sanctions include, but not limited to, existing FCC enforcement procedures and penalties associated with the Universal Service Fund high-cost program, potential revocation of eligible telecommunications carrier (ETC) status, and suspension or debarment.
+These non-compliance measures and sanctions include, but are not limited to, existing FCC enforcement procedures and penalties associated with the Universal Service Fund high-cost program, potential revocation of eligible telecommunications carrier (ETC) status, and suspension or debarment.

 Broadband DATA Act